z669016/adventofcode-2020/README.md

 The '''Memory.set(long offset, long value)''' takes care of the masking of the values using simple bit operations before storing them.
 For part 2, I implemented a '''MemoryDecoderV2''' with a set implementation that first creates a '''List<Long>''' of addresses to be changed, after which it stores the provided value at all addresses in the list.

+## Day 15
+Today a straight forward puzzle.
+I created a '''Numbers''' class that implements the '''Supplier<Long>''' interface.
+I choose to work with long values, as I expect part 2 will be about big numbers.It also means that a '''List<Long>''' is probably not a proper way to capture historical info.
+So '''Numbers''' uses '''Map<Long>''' to record historical info.